tweag/asterius/README.md

 Note that they may be slightly out-of-date as the project evolves.
-Whenever you find something in the docs of blog posts which doesn't reflect the status quo, don't hesitate to open a ticket :)
+Whenever you find something in the docs of blog posts which doesn't reflect the status quo, it's a bug and don't hesitate to open a ticket :)

 ## What works now